studentkittens/lncs-pandoc/paper.md

 The YubiKey offers various functions and features depending on its version (see table @tbl:demo).
 The major function is to generate one-time passwords.
-Because of this the one-time password will be shown more detailed.
-Other functions are for example the static password, connection via NFC [^NFC], smartcard or Fido U2F[^U2F].
+Because of this the one-time password function will be shown in more detail.
+Other functions are for example the static password, connection via NFC [^NFC], smartcard or Fido U2F.

 [^NFC]: Near-Field-Communication